The Perfect Smoked Pork Butt

 Place your roast on the grill, fat side up.
 If you are using a remote meat thermometer, set the probe in the thickest part of the roast and place the monitor nearby.
 Place the cover on the Big Green Egg and adjust the vents to maintain a temperature of 225 to 250 degrees.

 This roast will be going for nine and a half hours or so on the Egg.
 You don’t want to remove the lid unless it’s an emergency because that’s how all the great smoke flavor escapes.
-Once your internal temperature reaches 175 degrees, you will wrap the roast in aluminum foil.
+Once your internal temperature reaches 175 degrees, you will wrap the roast in aluminum foil (also referred to as a Texas Crutch).
 The reason for this is to help the roast along through the “stall.”
 A stall happens when a piece of meat literally stalls at a certain temperature and will not go higher, leading to a dry piece of meat and an extended cooking time.

 With the roast wrapped up in foil, you will just pop it back on the grill and close the lid.
 It’ll need to smoke for about two more hours until the internal temperature reaches 205 degrees.
 We like to verify our temps with our own instant-read thermometer.
 It’s wonderfully fast and totally accurate, and an excellent tool to help prevent overcooking.